2025 Judges

 I have poems and pieces of prose to send.
 Can I send them in the same entry/submission?

-Answer: No. Please send up to six poems together in one entry and then you may also send up to three pieces of prose (fiction or creative nonfiction, up to 3,500 total words combined) — or vice versa.
+Answer: No. Please send up to five poems together in one entry and then you may also send up to three pieces of prose (fiction or creative nonfiction, up to 3,500 total words combined) — or vice versa.

 Do you accept pieces that employ other languages in them, or photo essays?